 The Glastonbury Shrine

-The Shrine Church of Our Lady St Mary of Glastonbury is the centre of a thriving Catholic community, living in Glastonbury, Street, and the surrounding villages.
-It is the Diocesan Shrine of Our Lady, where Mary is venerated as Mother of God and there is an annual diocesan pilgrimage to the Shrine each summer.
+The Shrine Church of Our Lady of Glastonbury serves as the heart of a vibrant Catholic community located in Glastonbury, Street, and the surrounding villages.
+It is the Diocesan Shrine of Our Lady, where she is venerated as the Mother of God.
+An annual Diocesan Pilgrimage to the Shrine takes place each year.

-The Church is situated on Magdalene Street, opposite the ruins of Glastonbury Abbey.
+The Church is situated on Magdalene Street, directly across from the ruins of Glastonbury Abbey.

 The Karoussos Icons